🕹️ Try the demo

 >>> int(datetime.now(tz=timezone.utc).timestamp())

-, for the last commit time of a file:
+…or git, for the last commit time of a file:

 git log -1 --format=%ct requirements.txt